-How European fashion brands are responding to US tariffs
+How European fashion brands are responding to US tariffs ahead of peak 2025

-Luke Hodgson, Co-founder of Commerce Thinking and Greg Thorndick, Director at Whānau share potential strategies for how European fashion brands can navigate US tariffs.
+Luke Hodgson, Co-founder of Commerce Thinking and Greg Thorndick, Director at Whanau share how European fashion brands are navigating US tariffs ahead of peak season 2025, with immediate and long-term strategies.

 US tariffs—where we’re at*

-*accurate as of 14 May 2025
+*accurate as of 20 August 2025

-Ways to tackle US tariffs
+Long term strategy: ways to tackle US tariffs

 There’s no one-size-fits-all approach here.
 Every brand needs to take a hard look at where they stand before figuring out the path that makes the most sense.
 For most, it’ll end up being a combination of a few strategies.